 Director of Development

 Craig Evans oversees all private unrestricted fundraising in support of EGPAF’s core mission.
 Craig has worked in non-profit fundraising for over 20 years.
 He’s had the privilege of working with a variety of organizations including GLAAD, Parkinson’s Action Network, and Marie Stopes International.
 Craig has a Masters in Not-for-Profit Leadership from Seattle University.

 Regional Director, Program Implementation and Country Management

 Martine Laney is one of EGPAF’s Regional Directors for Program Implementation and Country Management.
 Prior to joining EGPAF, Ms. Laney served as Director of Project Management at IBI where she oversaw IBI’s Project Management Unit and was responsible for the successful implementation, both technical and administrative, of all of IBI’s projects including the very complex $50 million USAID Liberia Governance and Economic Management Support Project (USAID-GEMS).
 Ms. Laney holds a Master’s degree in International Management and International Finance from the University of Maryland and a Bachelor’s degree in Business Administration from Strayer University.
-She holds a certificate in Human Performance Improvement (HPI), from the American Society for Training and Development (ASTD).
-Originally from Cameroon, Ms. Laney speaks fluent French.
+She holds a certificate in Human Performance Improvement (HPI), from the American Society for Training and Development (ASTD) and speaks fluent French.

 Senior Regional Director, Program Implementation and Country Management